pardel/vonage-unofficial-skill/README.md

 ## Setup

-See [SKILL.md](SKILL.md) for full setup instructions, configuration, tuning, and troubleshooting.
+See [this blogpost](https://www.pardel.dev/2026/02/21/openclaw.html) for full setup instructions, configuration, tuning, and troubleshooting.

 ## Files